 Visualize and Explore your Project Data

 The Project Data pane in the 3D Viewer, brings your 3D surveyed surfaces and design surfaces together in a common and context-rich environment to ‘bridge the gap’ between the digital world and the reality on the ground to get a clear visual understanding of your project's progress.
 This consolidation of terrain data into integrated formats like 3D models and interactive maps provides for a clearer understanding of your project site's topography, aiding in identifying challenges and communicating design intentions.
-You can drape high-resolution orthoimages from specific dates onto your 3D terrain, allowing for visual verification of as-built conditions and detailed progress tracking.
 Once you have imported TTM (Trimble Terrain Model) surfaces from drone flights or surveys, you can use tools to help you analyze the data.
-Also see Project Data.

 Click the